 - Prioritize resources such as the most important resources of a site being sent first

 - Compress HTTP headers to improve efficiency as discussed above

 - Implement server push as discussed above too

 In an initial blog released by the engineers who wrote the protocol, it was claimed that it would make the web 2 times faster.
 Although both major browsers and major web servers supported SPDY, there was little real adoption.
-However, it's research was critical to the eventual release of HTTP2, since the first draft of HTTP2 used SPDY as it's working base.

 Which browsers support HTTP/2?